Gianluca Bocchi: Works

 One of the main foci of Gianluca Bocchi's current scientific research is devoted to the epistemological questions arising for biological and evolutionary sciences, in an age where there is a proliferation of empirical and sometimes very surprising results concerning our knowledge of living systems: they do need a new philosophical frame to make them relevant for our enquiry concerning man, nature and society.
 Other main current fields of enquiry in Gianluca Bocchi's interrogation are: global history and human evolution; paradigmatic changes in the way of seeing and imagining the world by contemporary sciences; interactions, clashes and hybridizations of cultures; cultural stratifications, urban boundaries and planning strategies in contemporary European cities; social trends and institutional responses in political European systems; origins and developments of national and ethnical identities; politics and governance of globalization; the relationship between emerging technologies and human identities; the elaboration of a new philosophical view of change connecting models developed in natural and human sciences; philosophical implications of the rapid growing "sciences of the artificial" (synthetic biology plus robotics).

-Gianluca Bocchi participated in and organized a number of international interdisciplinary conferences both as coordinator and member of the scientific committee and he translated and edited the Italian edition of many books on epistemology, philosophy of science, evolutionary studies and complexity theories (Ilya Prigogine, Edgar Morin, Niles Eldredge, Ervin Laszlo).

-He was amongst the founders and the Editorial Board members of interdisciplinary scientific journals dealing with scientific and philosophical issues: La Casa di Dedalo, Oikos, and Pluriverso.
-Biblioteca di idee per una civiltà planetaria.